Time Master

-Timemaster is a role-playing game centered on traveling through time and alternate dimensions, published by Pacesetter Ltd in 1984.
+Time Master: Adventures in the 4th Dimension is a role-playing game centered on traveling through time and alternate dimensions, published by Pacesetter Ltd in 1984.
 Players take on the role of Time Corps agents who fix deviations in the timeline of the game.
 The primary antagonists are the Demoreans, a fictional race of shape-shifting aliens from another dimension who are determined to mold time to suit their needs.

 Description

-Timemaster is a role-playing game (RPG) featuring a time-travel system in which the player characters are agents of the Time Corps, an agency based in the year 7192 that is dedicated to preventing enemies from changing history.
+Time Master is a role-playing game (RPG) featuring a time-travel system in which the player characters are agents of the Time Corps, an agency based in the year 7192 that is dedicated to preventing enemies from changing history.

 The characters are agents who have been rescued from the past and recruited into the Corps ranks, although they are forbidden from returning to any time that coincides with their previous lives.
 This means that players may create characters who come from any point in history and even from alternate dimensions.
 Since it is a time travel game, adventures, at the gamemaster's discretion, may be set anywhere from medieval times to the space age.

 Character generation starts with randomly determined attribute scores; the player can then allocate a number of points to the attributes.
 The main antagonists are an evil alien race called the Demoreans, who have also mastered time travel and are intent on changing history to eliminate their enemies.

 Movement and combat are position-oriented, designed for use with counters on a hex grid.
 There are separate rules for personal combat, for skirmishes with hundreds on each side, and for mass combat involving armies.

 The 64-page "Traveler's Manual" covers characters, combat (individual characters and mass battles), skills, paranormal talents, equipment, and non-player characters.
 The 32-page "Guide to the Continuum" describes the Time Corps and the enemy Demoreans, with brief overviews of ancient Athens, Rome during the time of Julius Caesar, medieval England, Tudor England, Napoleonic France, and World War II France.

 Because it uses the same system of rules, Timemaster is compatible with its sibling RPGs Chill and Star Ace.